-Arguably the most iconic of all skateboard ramps, the half-pipe is so-named for its resemblance to a pipe cut in half and laid on its side.
-With a flat section in the middle and sides that raise up and curve, the half-pipe is a key type of ramp used by skateboarders to perform multiple series of tricks, turns and flips.
-Most half-pipes feature an area at the top of the ramp where you can start from, sending you over the edge and using the momentum to propel yourself to the other side of the ramp.
+Arguably the most iconic of all skateboard ramps, the half-pipe is so named for its resemblance to a pipe cut in half and laid on its side.
+With a flat section in the middle and sides that rise up and curve, the half-pipe is a key type of ramp used by skateboarders to perform multiple series of tricks, turns and flips.
+Most half-pipes feature an area at the top of the ramp where you can start, sending you over the edge and using the momentum to propel yourself to the other side of the ramp.

-A ver--or vertica--ramp is a more professional-looking ramp and is often found at skateparks rather than in the typical skateboarder's back yard.
+A vert--or vertical--ramp is a more professional-looking ramp and is often found at skateparks rather than in the typical skateboarder’s backyard.
 The vert ramp is a half-pipe with the sides built up so that they reach vertical for several feet before the top.
-This allow skaters to perform certain tricks that aren't possible on the quarter-pipe or even the half-pipe.
+This allow skaters to perform certain tricks that aren’t possible on the quarter-pipe or even the half-pipe.

 Any ramp that does not move toward vertical in its slope is generally referred to as a mini-ramp.
 Mini-ramps are usually simple, homemade structures designed for jumping obstacles or onto other surfaces.